|

 five inspections while a pool is under construction by the

-various building departments.
+various building departments. return to top

-During that time, I owned a
+Speaking From Personal Pool Experience During that time, I owned a

 conventionally built, Gunite-plastered pool at my own residence